This article is a part of our How-to Buy a New Car Series, part 1 of which can be found here.

 If you're looking to buy new, the best way to get started is by grabbing a free internet price quote from a local dealer.
 It comes with no obligation and you can choose multiple dealers in your area to see who offers the best price.
 You can get started by using the box on the right side of this page if you know the car you want, or if you need some help sorting through the options our Car Chooser is here to help.

-Looking used?
+Looking for a used car?
 Our friends at Cars.com have some of the most comprehensive used car listings around for both certified pre-owned and private party sales.